Costa Verde Spain Travel Guide

 Guided tours (history, food), no-cost walking tours operate on a tip-basis.
 Self-guided maps available from tourist offices or online.

-Many apps help create walking routes.
+Many apps help create footpaths.

 Cycle lanes (Bidegorris) common in Basque Country.
 Greenways (Vías Verdes) offer flat, scenic, car-free routes.